Suggestions for sticking with your New Year's resolution to lose weight and keep it off

 Don’t ditch your promise to drop pounds in 2010.
 If you are overweight or obese, weight loss can be a lifesaver, reducing the risk of heart disease, stroke, diabetes and other debilitating conditions.
 There is a substantial body of research available to help guide your efforts.

-“Cutting back on sugar-sweetened sodas may be more effective for weight loss than skipping the same amount of calories in solid food,” said Dr. Fujioka.
+“Cutting back on sugar-sweetened sodas may be more effective for weight loss than skipping the same amount of calories in solid food,” Dr. Fujioka says.
 “Switch to water.
 If that won’t work for you, drink diet beverages with artificial sweetener.”

 Research shows that few people achieve significant weight loss with exercise alone.
 Eating habits need to change.
 But routinely breaking a sweat still has big long-term health benefits.

-“Exercise is a critical part of maintaining weight loss,” said Dr. Fujioka.
+“Exercise is a critical part of maintaining weight loss,” Dr. Fujioka says.
 “The two go hand-in-hand.”

 “Achieving 10 percent weight loss is fairly easy.
-The rest is tough because the body makes metabolic adjustments to our behavior changes,” said Dr. Fujioka.
+The rest is tough because the body makes metabolic adjustments to our behavior changes,” Dr. Fujioka says.
 “With this new medication, some study participants achieved double digit weight loss, which is 10 percent and up.”